wntamanda/wntamanda/README.md

 - ☁️ speedrunning yet another TryHackMe path with snacks and sheer willpower

 this profile is half archive, half experiment.
 feel free to poke around, judge my commits, or send cat memes.

+🧃 if you'd rather get to know me *auf Deutsch*, my [portfolio site](https://amandawinata.vercel.app/) might be worth a visit.